Leave Dust…in the Dust

 5. Pet-Free Zone Bedroom

 Your pets are beloved, so we understand how tempting it is to have them in your bedroom.
 However pet hair and dander (particularly with cats and dogs) can become a nightmare!
-If you think a nightmare has kept you up at night, pet hair can do the same due to allergies!
+If you think a nightmare has kept you up at night, pet hair can do the same when you suffer from allergies!
 We suggest giving your pet a bed of their own to sleep in, outside of your bedroom.
 If you simply can’t sleep without them in your room (or they can’t sleep without you) try keeping them off the bed, but letting them still sleep in the room.
-Make sure to vacuum or wash their beds regularly.
+PRO TIP: Make sure to vacuum or wash pet beds regularly.
 Bathing pets regularly can help remove dander too!

 6. Roaches & Rodents

 Not exactly your pets, for good reason!
 But they do have a nasty habit of popping up.
 And chemical sprays to get rid of them aren’t something you’ll want to inhale.
 Do My Own Pest Control has a list of organic and natural pest control products that can help with removing them if they have made your home, their home.
-What’s great is the website gives you an option of shopping by pest and product.
-A personal tip: keep food out of your bedroom and in the kitchen to ensure these creatures have no desire to hang out in your bedroom.
+This site gives you smart shopping options listed by pest and product.
+PRO TIP: keep food out of your bedroom and in the kitchen to ensure these creatures have no desire to hang out in your bedroom.

 7. Check the Windows

-We’ve talked about cleaning up and tidying your room but rethink your window treatments.
-Using heavy draperies that collect dust and allergens can be the most counterproductive way to cover your windows, when you’re trying to keep dust out.
-Think about using breathable, lightweight, washable fabrics, that way you can toss them in with your bedding when you’re doing laundry, or even hand wash them and hang them out to dry on a sunny day.
-If you’re currently using shades or blinds, use ones that can actually be washed or wiped down on a regular basis.
+We’ve talked about cleaning up and tidying your room but have you thought about your windows?
+Using heavy draperies are a great way to collect dust and allergens.
+As a result, this can be the most counterproductive way to cover your windows, when you’re trying to keep dust out.
+Think about using breathable, lightweight, washable fabrics, that way you can toss in with your bedding when you’re doing laundry, or even hand wash them and hang them out to dry on a sunny day.
+PRO TIP: If you’re currently using shades or blinds, use ones that can be washed or wiped down with a damp rag on a regular basis.

 8. Pollen Control

 Pollen is a huge issue for seasonal allergies and spring/summer is a problem for many.
 With warmer weather, we all have a tendency to open our windows and let “fresh” air in.
 That’s the easiest way pollen travels into your bedroom.
 Fans do a great job of adding circulation to your room without the pollen from outside coming in.
-But you’re also a huge factor to bringing in pollen, without even realizing it.
-Pollen sticks to you and your items while you’re outside, like clothes, your hair, bags, shoes, etc. An easy way to keep it from following to your bedroom is by having designated areas for those items outside of your room.
-For example, a hall closet.
-Even keeping your dirty clothes in a hamper that’s located in your bathroom or hallway can help keep pollen out of your bedroom.
-For your hair and skin, try taking a quick shower at night to wash the pollen off.
-If you have the time, consider taking a luxurious bath instead.
+But have you recognized that the biggest culprit to bringing pollen into your home and bedroom is YOU?
+Without even realizing it, pollen sticks to you and your personal items while you’re outside.
+For example, you’ll collect pollen on your clothes, your hair, handbags, shopping bags, shoes, and more.
+An easy way to keep pollen from getting into your bedroom is to designate a storage area not in your bedroom for those personal items you take outside of your home.
+See the flowers pictured on the side table in this blog?
+Don’t bring pollen directly into your room!
+Keep your dirty clothes in a hamper that’s located in your bathroom or hallway can help keep pollen out of your bedroom and don’t wear street clothes to bed.
+PRO TIP: For your hair and skin, wash lingering pollens off with a quick shower at night before you go to bed.
+If you have the time, take a luxurious bath instead for deeper relaxation.

 After the Dust Has Settled You’ll Breathe & Sleep More Easily